 The mitochondria are coiled filaments inside cells.
 These are membrane-covered cell organelles, bits of material, that metabolize to power the cell’s biochemical reactions and energy production!

 Tired Mitochondria – A Cause of Aging?

-The efficiency of mitochondrial energy production and function declines with age.
-Evidence is accumulating that mitochondrial dysfunction underlies many common age-related diseases, including Parkinson’s disease, Alzheimer’s disease, heart disease, fatigue syndromes, and numerous genetic conditions.
+Mitochondrial energy production declines with age.
+We have much evidence that mitochondrial dysfunction underlies many age-related diseases, including Parkinson’s disease, Alzheimer’s disease, cancer, heart disease, fatigue syndromes, and genetic conditions.

-Here’s the main problem.
-According to Dr. Cate, seed oil contains toxins formed during factory processing and cooking, especially deep frying.
 Excessive PUFA in our body fat is now at 5-6X historical levels, and this also causes disease.
-Both types of toxicity are related to the fact that these oils are susceptible to oxygenation and therefore instable.
-Further she states:
+Unfortunately, these oils are susceptible to oxygenation and therefore instable.
+Dr. Cate states:

-2. What are the BEST, the BAD, and DEADLY Oils?
+2. What are the GOOD, BAD, and DEADLY Oils?